Atticus29/dataJitsu/specs.md

   - [ ] Add non-binary gender options

 - [ ] Add way to handle when someone is not connected
+- [ ] Track who flags things
+- [ ] What happens when a user tries to rate their own annotation currently?
 - [ ] Test the new root node works (by annotating multiple times deep in the tree)
 - [ ] Test isWin and isDraw?
 - [ ] Test for annotation flag on and off